Breakfast-for-Pigeons/Unicorn-PHAT/README.md

-# Unicorn-PHAT
-My programs for the Pimoroni Unicorn pHAT
+These are my programs for the Pimoroni Unicorn pHAT.

 # American flag
 Contains programs featuring the American flag